A stochastic model for the turbulent ocean heat flux under Arctic sea ice: The stochastic model

-Equations \ref{eqn:velocity} and \ref{eqn:temp} are simplified versions of the Boussinesq equations \cite{chandra2013} for momentum and heat balance, where the net effect of viscous or thermal diffusion and chaotic nonlinear fluctuations are represented by a linear relaxation term (first terms on right hand sides of equations \ref{eqn:velocity} and \ref{eqn:temp}) and a stochastic noise forcing (final terms in equations \ref{eqn:velocity} and \ref{eqn:temp}), respectively.
+Equations \ref{eqn:velocity} and \ref{eqn:temp} are heuristic simplified versions of the Boussinesq equations \cite{chandra2013} for momentum and heat balance, where the net effect of viscous or thermal diffusion and chaotic nonlinear fluctuations are represented by a linear relaxation term (first terms on right hand sides of equations \ref{eqn:velocity} and \ref{eqn:temp}) and a stochastic noise forcing (final terms in equations \ref{eqn:velocity} and \ref{eqn:temp}), respectively.
+The form of the relaxation terms is motivated by two reasons: first, that the dimensions of $\mathcal{D} \, \nabla^2$, where $\mathcal{D}$ is either momentum or thermal diffusivity, is that of the inverse of a time-scale \citep{young1994}; and second, the viscous term acts to damp the small-scale features in a turbulent flow.
 The second term on the right hand side of equation \ref{eqn:velocity} describes the coupling due to the thermal contribution to the buoyancy force.
-We assume that buoyancy changes from salinity can be subsumed into the stochastic forcing.
+We assume that the buoyancy effects from changes in salinity can be subsumed into the stochastic forcing of velocity in equation \ref{eqn:velocity}.
+Hence, a separate equation for salinity fluctuations is not required in the model.
 The second term on the right hand side of equation \ref{eqn:temp} describes temperature changes due to advection against the background temperature gradient.

 To non-dimensionalize equations \ref{eqn:velocity} and \ref{eqn:temp}, we choose velocity and temperature scales $w_0$ and $\theta_0$ as the standard deviations of the respective time series and $\gamma_1^{-1}$ as the time scale.
 Using these in the above equations and dropping the hats for dimensionless variables, we can express the equations in matrix form as \be \frac{d}{dt} = - \, + \, . \ee The dimensionless parameters in equation \ref{eqn:matrix} are \be \Lambda_1 = \frac{g \, \alpha \, \theta_0}{w_0 \, \gamma_1}; \quad \Gamma = \frac{\gamma_2}{\gamma_1}; \quad \Lambda_2 = \frac{\beta \, w_0}{\theta_0 \, \gamma_1}; \nonumber \ee